nostrebored

 ants_everywhere

 A realistic child linguistic corpus for a 2 year old starting to form sentences would be about 15 million words over the course of their lifetime.
-Converted to LLM units that's maybe about 20 million tokens.
+Converted to LM units that's maybe about 20 million tokens.
 There are small language models trained on sets that small.

 Humans can and do echolocate: https://en.wikipedia.org/wiki/Human_echolocation.
 There are also anatomical differences that are not cognitive that affect the abilities like echolocation.
 For example, the positioning and frequency response of sensors (e.g. ears) can affect echolocation performance.